Whether a computer science student or a seasoned IT professional, a decent laptop is your best friend.

 Key Specs:

 Suppose you are looking for a robust system with a small display screen apart from Apple.
-Then, Lenovo Yoga 6 Laptop can be a perfect option which comes with an updated CPU and Graphics card that works best for computer science students.
+Then, the Lenovo Yoga 6 Laptop can be a perfect option with an updated CPU and Graphics card that works best for computer science students.

 Applications like Java, .Net, and graphic designing require a powerful machine that can handle heavy loads.
 That is why the company has invested in designing such a beautiful laptop with excellent battery backup and a sleek design.